 SOM B – Additional Analyses

-In the pre-registration of Studies 4, we specified an additional hypothesis regarding trust game beliefs which is not reported in the main paper.
+In the pre-registration of Study 4, we specified an additional hypothesis regarding trust game beliefs which is not reported in the main paper.
 This hypothesis and the respective results will be reported in the following.
 Furthermore, robustness checks for our main analyses a well as further exploratory analyses will be part of this subchapter.

 B.1.
 Robustness Checks